What are project controls in construction?

 Why is control important to project management?

 When projects are large or complex, an owner and project team need a project controls group or specialist to help manage the schedule and cost details.
 Additionally, if an owner has not managed a project before, and they want to successfully deliver a one-time project, there should be a project controls component embedded within the project management entity.
-As management is guiding the project, project controls provides the data needed to set and reset the course at any point in time during the life cycle of that project.
+As management is guiding the project, project controls provide the data needed to set and reset the course at any point in time during the life cycle of that project.
 Project controls are essential to successful project management.

 What does a project controls manager do?